 1.)
 Using no salt added chicken broth.
 This is the easiest thing to do.
 Just using “no salt added” chicken broth saves massive amounts of sodium.
 The chicken broth labeled low or reduced sodium is not all that low in sodium.
 So be sure you get the unsalted version.
 It is imperative to use the “no salt added” chicken broth to reach the sodium level goals of this recipe.

-I also like punching up the flavor a bit more with two teaspoons of the Herb-ox no sodium chicken bouillon (affiliate link) but it is not required.
+I also like punching up the flavor a bit more with two teaspoons of the Herb-ox no sodium chicken bouillon (paid link) but it is not required.

 2.)
 Using pork belly for your soup.
 I used pork belly, which is bacon that has not been cured yet with high levels of sodium.
 Even low-sodium bacon has a ton of sodium in it if you are watching your sodium levels.
 Using pork belly adds just 12mg of sodium per serving.